 Key Program Features

-Develop cultural, professional, aesthetic and technological literacies
+Coursework instills in students cultural, professional, inter-generational and technological literacies

 Our small class sizes, project-based approach to learning, and our ability to differentiate learning among students means that a UMO English major graduates with strong communication skills, and the ability to collaborate and problem-solve.

 Student involvement activities include Sigma Tau Delta (English Honor Society), The Olive Press (literary journal), Literary Festival (annual celebration of North Carolina writers), Annual Literary Events (contests, readings, and cross-disciplinary activities), and the Sophia Potts Writing Award ($1000 scholarship for first-year students).
-We also offer internship opportunities for students to gain workplace communication skills.

 - Technical and Professional Communication